 What challenges do we face?

 We work in countries where the permanent institutions responsible for delivering these services do not have enough staff or money, nor are they accountable to all sections of the population.
-Government-led planning, monitoring and budgeting processes can be weak with insufficient finance allocated to major maintenance, behavior change and completion of the sanitation chain.
+Government-led planning, monitoring, and budgeting processes can be weak with insufficient finances allocated to major maintenance, behaviour change, and completion of the sanitation chain.
 Deeply ingrained power dynamics, as well as gender and social norms can also undermine progress.

 There are often barriers that prevent the private sector from getting involved, particularly in rural areas.
 WASH is not systematically integrated as part of climate adaptation funding and is generally underfunded compared to other human rights such as health and education.
 The sustainability, scalability, and inclusiveness of WASH services are threatened by all these weaknesses in the ‘system’.